A Growing Trend Impresses First Home Buyers

 Did you know the average size home in Australia had grown to a massive 238 square metres?
 The peak was 2017/18; today, the average is size is 186 square metres.
 Why the decrease in size?
 Half of all homes build now are apartments, and there is a demand for small townhouses.
 The McMansions are still being made, too, just not so many of them.

 Property developers prefer to build the McMansions as they value up the home and land package, but these homes are not meeting buyer demand, so they’re not solving the housing crisis.

 Demographics are playing a more significant part in what type of homes are built today.
 Smaller families, couples, millennials want affordable homes in better locations, i.e. nearer to amenities and closer to work, and developers are now hot on the tail to develop innovative small homes, micro homes and apartments.

 Micro homes are said to be around 65 square metres.
 However, that’s smaller than most Australians are comfortable with, so their ‘small homes’ are about 100 square metres.
 It’s worth pointing out that the average home in most European countries and the UK is less than 100 square metres.

 First Home Buyers Impressed

 Micro homes are attractive to first home buyers (FHB)s as they’re affordable, designed well and in great locations.

 The new generation of first home buyers is genuinely concerned with climate change.
-Living in the suburbs and driving to work, the shops and schools are not what this demographic desire.
+Living in the suburbs and driving to work, the shops and schools are not what this demographic desires.
 Walking, cycling or taking public transport is the preferred mode of travel.

-As a result, micro homes and apartments do not by default come with a carpark.
+As a result, micro homes and apartments do not, by default, come with a car park.
 No longer is a garage a necessity for many homebuyers.
-Plus there is also a trend to repurpose garages as living spaces.
-Fewer vehicles on the road reduce carbon emissions, and the younger generations are making a conscious decision not to drive, therefore is no need for a carpark.
+Plus, there is also a trend to repurpose garages as living spaces.
+Fewer vehicles on the road reduce carbon emissions, and the younger generations are making a conscious decision not to drive, therefore is no need for a car park.

 Gateway to Affordability